SysKitTeam/docs-spdockit/get-to-know-spdockit/backstage-screen/role-based-security.md

 Please note that the first person who activates the RBS (role based security) will be automatically given the admin role.

 ## Viewer role
 The Viewer role is predefined, along with the Admin role.
-This is a read-only role, and some the reports are unavailable due to security reasons.
+This is a read-only role, and some reports are unavailable to members of this role due to security reasons.

 __Please note!__ With the Viewer role, you cannot see certain reports, like the Web.config files, Storage Metrics, All Farm Users, Users with Privileged Access, and the entire Passwords and Product Keys section in the Farm Explorer.
 You also cannot create a new view for a report.